What to Do on a 10-Day Trip With Your Family in Croatia

 Guests unwind in hanging lounge chairs by the pool as a child strolls past.

 The real highlight for children is Maro World: a 1,800 m² entertainment centre included for hotel guests, with dedicated zones for toddlers, little kids and older children – think soft-play, crafts and games for ages 0 to12, PS5 and Nintendo Switch lounges, trampoline and adrenaline-zone fun, kid-friendly pools with slides, and even evening shows, magic, movies or mini-discos.
+Kids can splash in the pools, slide and swim, pick ice-cream by the poolside, or play safely while parents relax at the bars or enjoy a quiet walk through the garden grounds.

 Colourful outdoor adventure park with trampolines and geometric play structures set on a hillside overlooking a bay in Dubrovnik.